leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

 **- I didn't like**

 It seems the project aggressively tries to monetize on "Enterprise" additions and services.

 Also, in the process I had a look in what I consider to be a [simple case] [13] and I couldn't say I liked that.
 I like DSL and I liked _hello world_ level examples.
 That being said I don't want to reinvent the wheel and learn another complex still useless XSLT/XML programming language.

 ### Ansible

 **+ I liked**

 Lightweight.
 Almost no extra dependencies on target nodes.
 Remote provisioning over SSH.
-Ansible is able to provision IaS through API (e.g. AWS, Digital Ocean et cetera).
+Ansible claims to be able to provision Cloud Computing resources (e.g.  AWS, Digital Ocean etc..).

 **- I didn't like**